 You can successfully propagate your Manjula Pothos most effectively in July and August.

-- Choose a healthy stem that has 2 to 3 leaves.
-Take 4-5 inch long stem cuttings, ensuring that the cut is made precisely below a leaf/node because you want new roots to sprout on the cutting.
+- Choose a healthy stem with 2 to 3 leaves and take 4-5 inch long stem cuttings below a leaf node for new roots to sprout on the cutting.

-- Remove the leaves from the bottom half of the cutting and immerse the exposed stem in water using a jar or other container.
+- Remove the leaves from the bottom half of the cutting and immerse the exposed stem in a jar or container with water.

-- To keep the cutting fresh, plant them in a spot that receives bright, indirect light and refills the water once a week.
+- To keep the cutting fresh, place it in a spot that receives bright, indirect light and refill the water once a week.